rocketlaunchr/dataframe-go/README.md

 # Generic Series

 Out of the box, there is support for `string`, `time.Time`, `float64` and `int64`.
 Automatic support exists for `float32` and all types of integers.
 There is a convenience function provided for dealing with `bool`.
+There is also support for `complex128` inside the `series` subpackage.

 There may be times that you want to use your own custom data types.
 You can either implement your own `Series` type (more performant) or use the **Generic Series** (more convenient).